mozillascience/studyGroup/lessons/workshop_organisation_template.md

 1. Arrive 10 minutes in advance.

-    -   We usually gather at the Oerknal Café (USC Sport Center) or in one room at Science Park 904 (e.g. B0.206).
+    -   We usually gather at the Oerknal Café for co-working sessions or in one room at Science Park 904 (e.g. D1.112).

     -   Arrive early to set up your computer.